loftuxab/alfresco-community-loftux/root/projects/installer/extras/Module-Management/readme.txt

 ----------------------

 The module manager will allow you to install an Alfresco AMP file into a WAR file.
+The tool is distributed as an executable jar.
+Run it with "java -jar alfresco-mmt-xxx.jar".

 Module managment tool available commands: